jb-cc/CCL4/README.md

 - Click “Build and run” for windows
 - Play the game :)

+# Architecture Outline
+- The game is always started from the "START" Scene.
+  - In the start Scene, the GameManager, EventSystem, and the Canvas are initialized.
+They all are put in DontDestroyOnLoad, meaning they persist while playing the game.
+There only ever is one instance for each of these Game Objects.
+- Whenever you want to access a script, make sure to edit the right one, as the files are currently not very well organized.
+You can do so by clicking on the gameobject you want to edit the script of, and opening the script from there.
+  - Same thing for animators.
+- Most of the things that are reused are in the prefabs folder, so it is a good idea to start from there if you want to check how Enemies, Player, etc are working.
+- If you have any questions, **reach out**.
+This game was created within two weeks, so naturally it isn't the most polished game out there, code wise and structure wise.
+  - If you don't ask, we will not be able to help you.

 # What Challenges were found, and how were they solved?